z-zawhtet-a/jupyter-widget-react-cookiecutter/README.md

 After a change wait for the build to finish and then refresh your browser and the changes should take effect.

 #### Python:

 If you make a change to the python code then you will need to restart the notebook kernel to have it take effect.

+## Hooks

+A few helpful hooks are provided in [`widget-model.ts`](https://github.com/Waidhoferj/jupyter-widget-react-cookiecutter/blob/master/%7B%7Bcookiecutter.github_project_name%7D%7D/src/hooks/widget-model.ts) to sync the state of your React app with the Jupyter Widget model:

+- `useModelState` works like the `useState` hook but accepts the name of a Jupyter Widget model property as a string.
+Setting the state updates the Jupyter Widget model alongside the React state.
+Most likely this will be the only hook you will ever need from this module.
+- `useModelEvent` works like the `useEffect` hook but accepts the name of a Backbone event as its first argument.
+If you want watch for a Jupyter Widget property change, the event to listen for would be `change:<property-name>`.
+- `useModel` is an escape hatch that gives you full access to the Jupyter `WidgetModel`.

 ## Releasing your initial packages: